widdix/aws-ec2-ssh/README.md

-IAM_AUTHORIZED_GROUPS="GROUPNAMES" # Comma seperated list of IAM groups to import SUDOERSGROUP="GROUPNAME" # IAM group that should have sudo access LOCAL_GROUPS="GROUPNAMES" # Comma seperated list of UNIX groups to add the users in
+IAM_AUTHORIZED_GROUPS="GROUPNAMES" # Comma seperated list of IAM groups to import SUDOERSGROUP="GROUPNAME" # IAM group that should have sudo access LOCAL_GROUPS="GROUPNAMES" # Comma seperated list of UNIX groups to add the users in USERADD_PROGRAM="/usr/sbin/useradd" # The useradd program to use. defaults to `/usr/sbin/useradd` USERADD_ARGS="ARGS" # Arguments for the useradd program. defaults to `--create-home --shell /bin/bash`

 ## Using a multi account strategy with a central IAM user account